Stos-2025/Projekt_Inzynierski-2025/README.md

   end
 ```
 > [!NOTE]
-> Cache not implemented yet
+> Cache and adapter not implemented yet

 ---